Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

               sw-leaf01(config)# write memory
              ```

-      >__Note:__ If the switches are from Aruba, then see "Using Aruba Switches" section in
+      >__NOTE:__ If the switches are from Aruba, then see "Using Aruba Switches" section in
       >[HPE Performance Cluster Manager Installation Guide for Clusters Without Leader Nodes](https://www.hpe.com/support/hpcm-inst-no-leaders-006) for procedure to configure the Aruba switches.

    1. Running `YaST-Firstboot`.